ForgetG/holbertonschool-cyber_security/linux_security/0x00_linux_security_basics/README.md

         Write a bash script that initiate a system audit for scanning the machine.

     You should run your code as privileged user. `root` or `sudoers`.

+6. Your eyes and ears on the network!
+    6-capture_analyze.sh :
+        Write a bash script that capture and analyze network traffic going through the system.

+    You should run your code as privileged user. root or sudoers.
+    You should limit the number of packets captured to 5